Geography

 -

-The Green Revolution has made us self-sufficient in food production.
-This has not only saved our much precious foreign exchange but has also made us self-reliant.
+This has not only saved our muchious foreign exchange but has also made us self-reliant.

-- But the green revolution has proved more beneficial to rich farmers only, because it involves a lot of investment.
+But the Green Revolution has proved more beneficial to rich farmers only, because it involves a lot of investment.

 More Related Articles

-The word Geography was first used by a Greek scholar Eratosthenes (276-194 B.C.).
-The word Geography has been derived from two Greek words- Geo and Graphos, which jointly means the description
+The Beginning of Geography The word Geography was first used by the Greek scholar Eratosthenes (276–194 B.C.).
+The word Geography has been derived from two Greek words &ndas

-Asia, Africa, North America, South America, Europe, Australia and Antarctica are the seven continents.
-Asia: The word 'Asia' is derived from the word 'Asu' (of Hibru language), w
+Asia Origin of the Name The word 'Asia' is derived from the word 'Asu' (of Hibru language), which means "the rising sun".
+Geographical Importance

-There are four oceans.
-In order of their size, they are: Pacific Ocean, Atlantic Ocean, Indian Ocean and Arctic Ocean.
-Pacific Ocean The explorer Ferdinand Magellan, who circumnaviga
+Oceans of the World There are four oceans.
+In order of their size, they are: 1.
+Pacific Ocean 2.
+Atlantic Ocean 3.
+Indian Ocean 4.
+Arctic Ocean Pacific Ocean T

 Latitude and Longitude Any location on Earth is described by two numbers- its latitude and its longitude.
-Latitude On a globe of the Earth, lines of latitude are circles of different siz
+Latitude Any location on Earth is described by two numbers—its latitu

-The envelope of air that completely surrounds the earth is known as atmosphere.
-The atmosphere extends to about 1000 km from the surface of the earth.
-But 99% of the total mass of the atmosphere
+Overview The envelope of air that surrounds the Earth is known as the atmosphere.
+The atmosphere extends to about 1000 km from the surface of the Earth.
+But 99% of the total mass

-Earthquakes The sudden tremors or shaking of the earth's crust is called an earthquake.
-When a part of the earth's surface moves backward and forward or up and down, the earth's
+Earthquakes The sudden tremors or shaking of the Earth's crust are called an earthquake.
+When a part of the earth's surface moves backward and forward or up and down, the earth's su